lgtm-migrator/si_unit_pandas/docs/source/api.rst

 The class constructor is flexible, and accepts integers, strings, or bytes.
 Dedicated alternate constructors are also available.

-.. automethod:: IPArray.from_pyints
+.. automethod:: TemperatureArray.from_pyints
-.. automethod:: IPArray.from_bytes
+.. automethod:: TemperatureArray.from_bytes

 Finally, the top-level ``ip_range`` method can be used.